 SMALL CHRISTIAN COMMUNITIES

 Formerly known as Renew.
-Small groups meet once or twice monthly for prayer and fellowship—structure, meeting times and places are set by individual groups (usually Tuesdays).
+Small groups meet once or twice monthly for prayer and fellowship—structure, meeting times and places are set by individual groups.

 VACATION BIBLE SCHOOL

-Each summer the parish offers VBS week beginning the last Monday of July.
-Volunteers lead groups of children through a variety of activities designed to help them learn more about their faith.
+Our Parish offers VBS during the summer.
+Volunteers (Adults & Teens) lead & assist groups of children through a variety of activities designed to help them learn more about their faith.
 Additional volunteers are needed as activity coordinators, activity site helpers, family program coordinator, and dinner coordinator.

 COFFEE AND DONUTS

-Parishioners are invited to Stack Center for coffee and donuts after the 7:30, 9:00 and 11:00 AM Sunday liturgies.
+Parishioners are invited to Stack Center for coffee and donuts after the 9:00 AM Sunday liturgies.
 Different parish organizations volunteer to host this ministry each week.
-Three “teams” are needed – one after each mass.
+Three “teams” are needed – one after each Mass.

 COMMUNITY BUILDING FUNDRAISERS